rptetzloff/rptetzloff.github.io/_trials/2021-03-12-gf-sourdough-num-7.md

 ## Notes

-This was a duplicate of the previous two.
-Unfortunately, I did not document notes for this attempt.
+Unfortunately, I did not document the results.